Galaxy S9: Samsung’s 2018 Flagships Just Had Their Code Numbers Leaked, March Release Date Likely

 The code numbers, which were obtained by tech site SAM Mobile, suggest that Samsung will be debuting two flagship units next year.
 With this in mind, it seems that the Asian tech firm would be following its tradition of releasing a regular-sized and plus-sized S-series unit, just as it has done since the days of the Galaxy S6.

 According to the SAM Mobile report, Samsung is hard at work in developing the firmware for its two new Galaxy S smartphones, with each device being tagged as G960FXXU0AQI5 and G965FXXU0AQI5.
-These firmware designations all but confirm that Samsung would be releasing two devices with the code numbers SM-G960 and SM-G965 next year.
+These firmware designations all but confirm that Samsung will be releasing two devices with the code numbers SM-G960 and SM-G965 next year.

 While the code numbers have not been officially linked to the Galaxy S9 and S9+, Samsung’s S-series has traditionally utilized the SM-G9xx code for years.
 The recently released Galaxy S8 and Galaxy S8+, for example, were designated with the code numbers SM-G950 and SM-G955, respectively, according to a SlashGear report.